-36. Upon information and belief, Stephen Wagner and/or Scott Lloyd personally authorized ORR to block J.D.'s access to abortion.

-37. Defendants have also interfered with abortion access for other minors.
-In fact, the Director of ORR, Scott Lloyd, has taken the position that "[g]rantees should not be supporting abortion services pre or post-release; only pregnancy services and life-affirming options counseling."

-38. Defendants' actions toward J.D. are consistent with their policy, which has been enforced against other young women as well.

-39. For example, in March 2017, another unaccompanied minor at a federally funded shelter in Texas decided to have an abortion.
+- 51. Defendants are currently withholding permission that would allow Jane Moe's shelter to transport her to an abortion clinic.
+This means that Ms. Moe is prohibited from accessing abortion.
+If the shelter was to obtain Defendants' permission, it is ready and willing to transport her, or allow her to be transported, to an abortion facility. - 52.
+Defendants have also interfered with abortion access for other minors.
+In fact, the Director of ORR, Scott Lloyd, has taken the position that "[g]rantees should not be supporting abortion services pre or post-release; only pregnancy services and life-affirming options counseling." - 53.
+Defendants' actions toward J.D., Jane Roe, Jane Poe, and Jane Moe are consistent with their policy, which has been enforced against other young women as well. - 54.
+For example, in March 2017, another unaccompanied minor at a federally funded shelter in Texas decided to have an abortion.
 After obtaining a judicial bypass and receiving counseling, she started the medical abortion regimen for terminating a pregnancy.
 This regimen begins with a dose of mifepristone, followed by a dose of misoprostol within 48 hours later.
 After the minor took the mifepristone, ORR intervened, and forced her to go to an "emergency room of a local hospital in order to determine the health status of [her] and her unborn child."
 The Acting Director of ORR, Ken Tota, directed ORR as follows: "[i]f steps can be taken to preserve the life of . . . her unborn child, those steps should be taken."
 Eventually, after the intervention of other advocates, ORR allowed the minor to complete the medication abortion and take the second dose of pills.

-40. Furthermore, Defendant ORR Director, Scott Lloyd, has personally contacted one or more unaccompanied immigrant minors who was pregnant and seeking abortion, and discussed with them their decision to have an abortion.
-Upon information and belief, Defendant Lloyd is trying to use his position of power to coerce minors to carry their pregnancies to term.

-41. ORR has also created a nationwide list of "Trusted Providers in HHS Cities," which is predominately comprised of anti-abortion crisis pregnancy centers.

-42. Crisis pregnancy centers ("CPCs") are categorically opposed to abortion, and generally do not provide information about pregnancy options in a neutral way.
-Many are also religiously affiliated, and proselytize to women.

-43. Defendants forced J.D. to visit one of these centers for "counseling," forcing her to share her most private personal and medical information to an entity that is hostile to her decision to have an abortion.

-44. Defendants have also required other minors to be counseled by crisis pregnancy centers, both before and after the abortion, including at the explicit direction of Defendant ORR Director Scott Lloyd.

-45. Defendants have also unconstitutionally forced unaccompanied immigrant minors to tell their parents and/or immigration sponsors about their abortion decision, or Defendants themselves have told minors' family members or sponsors about the minors' pregnancy and/or abortion decision, against the express wishes of the minor, both before and after the abortion.

-46. Defendants told J.D.'s mother about J.D.'s pregnancy - over J.D.'s objections - and are trying to force J.D. to also tell her mother she is pregnant and seeking an abortion.
-In another minor's case, Defendant Lloyd explicitly required "the grantee or the federal field staff [to] notify her parents of the termination," even after she had obtained a judicial bypass to be allowed to access abortion without her parents' involvement or knowledge.
+- 55. Furthermore, Defendant ORR Director, Scott Lloyd, has personally contacted one or more unaccompanied immigrant minors who was pregnant and seeking abortion, and discussed with them their decision to have an abortion.
+Upon information and belief, Defendant Lloyd is trying to use his position of power to coerce minors to carry their pregnancies to term. - 56.
+ORR has also created a nationwide list of "Trusted Providers in HHS Cities," which is predominately comprised of anti-abortion crisis pregnancy centers. - 57.
+Crisis pregnancy centers ("CPCs") are categorically opposed to abortion, and generally do not provide information about pregnancy options in a neutral way.
+Many are also religiously affiliated, and proselytize to women. - 58.
+Defendants forced J.D. to visit one of these centers for "counseling," forcing her to share her most private personal and medical information to an entity that is hostile to her decisions to have an abortion. - 59.
+Defendants have also required other minors to be counseled by crisis pregnancy centers, including Jane Moe, both before and after the abortion, including at the explicit direction of Defendant ORR Director Scott Lloyd. - 60.
+Defendants have also unconstitutionally forced unaccompanied immigrant minors to tell their parents and/or immigration sponsors about their abortion decision, or Defendants themselves have told minors' family members or sponsors about the minors' pregnancy and/or abortion decision, against the express wishes of the minor, both before and after the abortion. - 61.
+Defendants told J.D.'s mother about J.D.'s pregnancy over J.D.'s objections and tried to force J.D. to also tell her mother she was pregnant and seeking an abortion.
+In at least one other minor's case, Defendant Lloyd explicitly required "the grantee or the federal field staff [to] notify her parents of the termination," even after she had obtained a judicial bypass to be allowed to access abortion without her parents' involvement or knowledge.